Part II

 Practice Anchor 5: Lived Paradox

 If a prompt arises, jot it down.
-This trains you to rest inside tension without collapse.
+This is one of the Dragon’s quieter gifts: the capacity to remain inside tension without collapse until a truer form of action appears.

 Reflection: Bringing It Into the Day